hanzoai/ROCm/docs/compatibility/pytorch-compatiblity.rst

 Unsupported PyTorch features
 ----------------------------

-The following are GPU-acclerated PyTorch features not currently supported by ROCm.
+The following are GPU-accelerated PyTorch features not currently supported by ROCm.

 .. list-table::
     :header-rows: 1